What Are Percentiles?

 Position of :

-Position of = the -th data point.
+The position of is the -th data point.

 -